7 Best Freshservice Alternatives in 2026 (Compared)

 Start with the reason you're leaving Freshservice.
 The alternatives on this list serve three distinct switching profiles.

-If per-agent pricing is killing your budget: The only tools that break the per-agent model are Console (per-employee pricing) and ManageEngine (perpetual license).
-Console is the better choice if you want modern UX and AI automation.
-ManageEngine wins if you need on-prem.
+If per-agent pricing is killing your budget: ManageEngine offers a perpetual license, and Console changes the equation by automating the work so cost isn't tied to the number of agent seats.
+Console is the better choice if you want modern UX and AI automation; ManageEngine wins if you need on-prem.

 If you want a better Slack and Teams experience: Console is the only tool on this list built natively for Slack and Teams from the ground up.
-Moveworks also delivers a strong conversational experience, but at 40x the price.
-JSM and SolarWinds have integrations; they're not native.
+Espressive offers a conversational interface as well, but it deflects questions rather than resolving requests.
+JSM and SolarWinds have integrations, not native experiences.

-If you want more AI automation: Console and Moveworks are the only tools here that autonomously execute IT requests without routing through an agent.
+If you want more AI automation: Console is the only tool here that autonomously executes IT requests without routing through an agent.
 Every other tool uses AI for classification, suggestions, or deflection.
-Only Console and Moveworks execute.
-Moveworks does it at enterprise scale and enterprise price.
-Console does it at mid-market scale and mid-market price.
+Console resolves the request; the others organize or answer it.

 If you need ITIL compliance depth or on-prem: ServiceNow, ManageEngine, or Jira Service Management.
 None of them are cheaper or simpler than Freshservice, but they provide compliance coverage that Freshservice sometimes lacks at enterprise scale.

 The bottom line: Most teams leaving Freshservice are mid-market IT orgs frustrated by pricing and a portal-first experience.
 For them, Console is the most direct upgrade.
-ServiceNow and Moveworks solve different problems at different budgets.
+ServiceNow solves a different problem at a different budget.

 Frequently Asked Questions